nathants/libaws/readme.md

   - migrating between cloud providers will always be non-trivial.
   - attempting to mitigate future migrations has more cost than benefit in the typical case.

-- `ensure` operations are positive assertions. they assert that some named infrastructure exists, and is configured correctly, updating it if needed.
+- `ensure` operations are positive assertions. they assert that some named infrastructure exists, and is configured correctly, creating or updating it if needed.

   - positive assertions **CANNOT** remove top level infrastructure, but **CAN** remove configuration from them.